top of page

 Screenshot_20220416-112040.png

 When racing UCI sanctioned events, a wheel must withstand 40 joules of impact force to be deemed safe.
 Berd is dropping 116 joules of impact force onto these TR27's.
-The more capability that the rim has to compress without fracturing and/or ripping a nipple through the spoke bed, then the stronger the wheel will be.
+The more capability that the rim has to compress without fracturing and/or pulling a nipple through the spoke bed, then the stronger the wheel will be.

 DSC08074.jpg